alphagov/slimmer/README.md

 returned by a ruby (rack) application.

-It does this by taking the page rendered by the application, extracting the contents of a div with id 'wrapper' and inserting that into one of its templates.
+It does this by taking the page rendered by the application, extracting the contents of a div with id 'wrapper' and inserting that into a div with the same id in one of its templates.
 It also transfers various other details, such as meta, script, and style tags.

 ## Use in a Rails app